adprm/restful-api/README.md

 > Command Install Guzzle Http Client `composer require guzzlehttp/guzzle:^6.3`

-> Run the rest-client Application with the url `http://localhost/restful-api-crud/rest-client/`
+> Run the rest-client Application with the url `http://localhost/restful-api/rest-client/`

-> Run the rest-server Application with the url `http://localhost/restful-api-crud/rest-server/`

-> Run the rest-server Application with the url `http://localhost/restful-api-crud/rest-server/`
+> Run the rest-server Application with the url `http://localhost/restful-api/rest-server/`

-> Do a test on Postman with the API url `http://localhost/restful-api-crud/rest-client/fruits`
+> Do a test on Postman with the API url `http://localhost/restful-api/rest-server/api/fruits`

 ### API Params